 Ontario's top doctor 'strongly' recommends masks, stops short of mandate

-TORONTO - Ontario's chief medical officer of health is "strongly recommending" Ontarians mask in all indoor public settings, including schools and child-care centres, but is stopping short of mandating it.
+Ontario's chief medical officer of health is ``strongly recommending'' Ontarians mask in all indoor public settings, including schools and child-care centres, but is stopping short of mandating it.

 Dr. Kieran Moore made the recommendation today as part of an update on the pediatric respiratory virus season, which has seen kids' hospitals overwhelmed in recent weeks by a massive influx of very sick patients.